millerdz/infinite-curl/README.md

 ## How to use

-Clone this repo or download it as a compressed file to the node where you want to run the application.
+Get the bits:
+* Clone or download this repo
+* Or, grab the artifacts from a [tagged release](/releases/)

 ### Pull the images